 Applicants submit the Rackham application, the application fee, and required credentials.
 International applicants are also required to submit financial resource information.
 The minimum g.p.a. must be at least 3.7 and may be higher in some programs.
 Students earning dual bachelors degrees are NOT eligible for CUGS.

 At the time of Admission, the department must submit the completed CUGS Election Form to Rackham Academic

 Records and Dissertations (OARD).
 A new form must be submitted if any changes in elections are made.

 The applicant must submit a written request for entering CUGS to the Dean of LSA Undergraduate College.
 If the applicant’s request is granted, a letter expressing this approval must be provided to the student and must be included in the application materials submitted to Rackham.
 The student must submit the application, application fee and letter of approval from the Dean of LSA to Rackham

 CUGS students must dual enroll for the courses that are being double counted towards both the undergraduate and graduate degree.
 Students must not dual enroll for courses that are not being double counted.

 The maximum number of graduate level credit hours that can be double counted in any CUGS program is 15 hours, but must not exceed half the minimum required hours for the degree.

 Students must be registered a minimum of half the master’s program in Rackham only with no other U-M

-CUGS students enrolled in both the Undergraduate and Graduate School will be assessed graduate tuition and fees.
+CUGS students enrolled in both the Undergraduate and Graduate School will pay the higher tuition rate for all credits elected.